ETL Testing: Processes, Types, and Best Practices

 What is ETL testing, and why is it important?

-ETL (Extract, Transform, Load) testing ensures that data is accurately extracted from source systems, transformed according to business rules, and loaded into target systems.
+ETL (Extract, Transform, Load) testing is the process of verifying that data is accurately extracted from source systems, transformed according to business rules, and loaded into target systems meets completeness, accuracy, and performance expectations before it is used downstream.
 It’s crucial for maintaining data quality and integrity, which are essential for reliable business intelligence and decision-making.

 What challenges are commonly faced during ETL testing?